Exploring the Assembly Code generated by Rust Recursive Tree Traversal

 add rbx, rax ; rbx += sum(left)

-cmp qword ptr [r14 + 16], 0 ; check if right is a Leaf
+cmp qword ptr [r14 + 16], 0 ; check if the right is a Leaf

-jne .LBB0_3 ; if right side is a Node continue
+jne .LBB0_3 ; if right side is a Node, continue

 ; ⤴️ sum(right) loop back to the top